 - 1 bay leaf

 - chopped fresh parsley, to garnish

-Add the cabbage, vegetable stock or rassol, bay leaf, pepper and salt.
+Add the cabbage, vegetable stock or rassol, bay leaf, pepper, and salt.
 Bring to a boil, reduce the heat and simmer for about 15 minutes.
-Add vinegar and beets, simmer over a low heat for another 10 minutes.
+Add vinegar and beets, simmer over low heat for another 10 minutes.

 Remove the bay leaf.
 Allow to cool and refrigerate until cold.
 If you prefer soup a little less sweet, add a few drops of lemon juice.
 Ladle into chilled soup bowls or glasses, top each with a spoonful of sour cream, sprinkle with chopped parsley and serve.

 Rassol is a beet broth, which is used to impart a strong beet color and flavor.
 You are most likely to find it in kosher food stores.
 Or you can use vegetable stock.